master-hax/compose-downloadsquad/README.md

 # compose-downloadsquad

-a multi-container docker application to run an automated download pod, aptly named downloadsquad
+a multi-container docker application to run an automated download pod, aptly named downloadsquad.

+features:
+1. unix domain sockets for secure & efficient communicate around the VPN, without having to use the hacky docker links approach
+1. all containers accessible from a single port

 ## how to set it up
 1. clone this repo